arcrozier/final-project/DESIGN.md

 This was done to logically chunk all GUI-related items in order to maximize readability and ease of use.

+The first portion of the `Window` class is devoted to creating and setting up the display panel - including all necessary buttons (done with `makeButtonPanel`) and the dropdown - and establishing the `bracket` and image storing structure. `refreshPics` and `makePicPanel` work to display the images themselves and are called every time the images need to be changed/updated. `makePromptPanel` sets up the initial view of the app, instructing users to select their initial photos.
+This was done to guide users and to make the process as simple as possible for them.
+The `fileDialog` method creates the popup window that allows users to upload images.
+This was also done to support ease of use. `choseFiles` is where the sorting begins.
+This method calls on other helper methods (such as `populate`) to select files to be compared, whether that be to reset the current images......
+From here, the code focuses on what to do in response to the click of any of the four buttons on the bottom of the window. the `animate****` methods instruct the program on how to adjust the display in response to the respective button selection.
+The `****chosen` methods interact with the `Bracket` class to respond to the users choice and to generate new images (which is done by calling the `updatePanel` helper method).
+As mentioned earlier, `populate` is an important method that actually retrieves the next set of images to be displayed and compared.
+At this point, the `Window` class covers what must be done when the user wants to save their favorite images.
+This is done using the `exportFavorites` method.
+Here, the code prepares the remaining images to be exported and allows the users to save these files in a folder onto their computer.
+This was done to maximize user experience.
+After using the app, they won't have to search for their favorite picture(s), instead they can reference the folder they specified or created for the chosen image(s). `clearFavorites` erases the images stored in favorites in case the user decides that they do not like the images they have chosen.
+The `done` method is called when there are no more pictures to compare.
+In this event, a popup window appears and instructs the user on what to do next (either save the image to favorites or continue sorting).
+This was chosen to guide the user and minimize confusion.
+Next is a methods that support the transformation of a list images to a usable string: `writeListToFiles`.
+This allows the user to save the images they've selected by ensuring that the images are referenced in the appropriate way.
+At this point in the code, there are several helper methods that assist in the the resizing of images in respond to a change in window size (`component****`).
+This was broken up to maximize readability.
+The code then covers what to do when the app is closed with the `windowClosing` method.
+Finally, this class implements the `imageFiler` method that prohibits users from selecting files that are not appropriate for the app.
+Only jpeg, jpg, gif, tiff, tif and png files are allowed.
+This was done to avoid users encountering errors when using the app.

 ### ImageFilter
 This is a helper class within `Window` that sorts images from everything else when the user is selecting files to add to the bracket.
 This prevents the user from uploading a file that is not